hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 ##### Must Support - Choice of Terminology

 In AU Core elements that define support for more than one code system only apply to the [Coding](http://hl7.org/fhir/R4/datatypes.html#Coding) part of the element and are not intended to prevent systems from supplying only a text value.
 In such cases, the
-- AU Core Responders **SHALL** correctly populate the element from at least one supported code system
+- AU Core Responders **SHALL** correctly populate the element from at least one supported code system.
-- AU Core Requesters **SHALL** accept resources without error an element containing any valid code system.
+- AU Core Requesters **SHALL** accept resources without error if the element is present and containing any valid value.

 The table below lists the applicable profiles and elements in AU Core that allow multiple code systems.